RiverBench/riverbench.github.io/docs/documentation/dataset-release-format.md

 This page explains the formats in which [RiverBench's datasets](../datasets/index.md) are distributed.

-Each dataset has two types of distributions: flat and streaming.
+Each dataset has three types of distributions: flat, streaming (plain), and streaming (Jelly format).
 Flat distributions are simply compressed files with a sequence of RDF statements.
-Streaming distributions are compressed archives with a sequence of files, with each file corresponding to one stream element.
+Plain streaming distributions are compressed archives with a sequence of files, with each file corresponding to one stream element.
+Jelly streaming distributions use the high-performance [Jelly serialization format](https://github.com/Jelly-RDF) that natively supports RDF streams.

 There always a few size variants of each distribution to choose from, starting from 10K stream elements, with 10x increases up to the full dataset.
 The full distribution is the longest available distribution of the dataset.

 !!! tip
     Choose the size-limited distributions, if your work does not require the full dataset.
 They are much easier to work with.
 You can also want to choose them to have all datasets of the same size.

+!!! tip
+    [Jelly distributions](#jelly-distributions) are the fastest to load and much easier to work with.
+They can be used instead of both flat and stream distributions.

 ## Flat distributions